brpo01/Project-Documentation/Project-17.md

 - 2 EIPS
 - 6 routetables

-All of them are tagged resources as we set in `format` function
+All of them are tagged resources as we set in `format` function.

+You may check AWS Console to confirm

 ---
 ## Introducing Backend on S3